finnjenn/knowYourTypeV2/README.md

 <ul>
   <li>Easy-to-use UI
-  <li>Responsive design for on-the-go practice
+  <li>Responsive design for on-the-go practice no matter what screen size
   <li>Quickly test your knowledge of type-matchups
   <li>Easily reset and change application settings
 </ul>